 John Guddy was born in India to Godfearing, family-oriented Christian parents.
 But there was something missing six days a week.

 “Christianity was more visible on Sundays,” he says.
-Then his family met the Mormon missionaries.
+Then his family met the Latter-day Saint missionaries.
 First his brother was baptized, and then his sister.
 And the change in them was overwhelming.

 President Guddy and his wife, Sudha.

 “I looked at my brother and sister, who always found goodness and happiness at church,” he says.
 “I had many questions comparing gospel and science, but it was the testimonies and happiness in the gospel that converted me.
 My brother, Victor, baptized me on November 19, 1989.”

 And today?
 He goes by President Guddy, as he is the first stake president of the first stake in India.